Excel Exports

 How it works

-For list exports, DayZero pulls the filtered records (up to a generous per-export cap), escapes each cell against formula injection, then applies the shared formatting pass before streaming the file to your browser.
+For list exports, DayZero pulls the filtered records (up to a generous per-export cap), formats amounts and dates, applies the shared styling pass, and downloads the file to your browser.
 Report exports assemble each report's sections into one or more worksheets directly.

 flowchart TD